 In addition to the online courses, the program provides supporting instructional content e.g. web-based tutorials, textbooks, CDs, and other relevant materials.

-The program curriculum includes required credits (21) plus electives (9) for a total of 30 credit hours.
+The Educational Technology online Master’s curriculum includes required credits (21) plus electives (9) for a total of 30 credit hours.
 Typically, students take 3 hours per semester but may take up to 12 hours (full-time status).
 Enrollees must take the required classes in the order of the plan of study; students can take electives in any order.
 The school provides all ITMA courses every term.

 Master of Arts in Instructional Technology required courses include Foundations of IDT, Applied ID Theory, and Design for Learning; elective choices include Applications of Digital Media, Software Evaluation, Visual Literacy, and Interactive Design.